gabrielmjr/github-follow-manager/README.md

 > [!Note]
 > 1. This program asks you an github username, this field can be filled by any github username and will works well because github API is opened for everyone.
-> 2. To use the follow [3] and unfollow [4] funtions, you'll need to add your github Authwntication Token, you'll be instructed when run the program.
+> 2. To use the follow [3] and unfollow [4] funtions, you'll need to add your github Authentication Token, you'll be instructed when run the program.

 <br/>